inrupt/solid-client-js/website/docs/tutorials/working-with-data.md

 // …stating the Thing's name (`http://xmlns.com/foaf/0.1/name`)
 // …of type string
-// …and we expect multiple values: const names = getStringUnlocalizedAll(thing, "http://xmlns.com/foaf/0.1/name");
+// …and we expect multiple values: const names = getStringNoLocaleAll(thing, "http://xmlns.com/foaf/0.1/name");
 // => an array of strings representing the `http://xmlns.com/foaf/0.1/name`.

 // We're looking for data…
 // …stating the Thing's Skype ID (`http://xmlns.com/foaf/0.1/skypeId`)
 // …of type string
-// …and we want just one value, assuming it to be the only one: const skypeId = getStringUnlocalizedOne( thing,
+// …and we want just one value, assuming it to be the only one: const skypeId = getStringNoLocaleOne( thing,
   "http://xmlns.com/foaf/0.1/skypeId"
 );